dv297/portfolio/BlogPosts/2018-06-12/designing-shared-npm-scripts.md

 ---
-path: "/designing-shared-npm-scripts"
+path: '/designing-shared-npm-scripts'
-date: "2018-06-19"
+date: '2018-06-19'
-title: "Designing Shared NPM Scripts"
+title: 'Designing Shared NPM Scripts'
-tags: ["Development", "NPM", "JavaScript", "Web"]
+tags: ['Development', 'NPM', 'JavaScript', 'Web']
 ---

 NPM scripts have long taken over the build process of Web projects.
 While Grunt and Gulp commands are still used by